bc-mern-stack/dingo/README.md

 # dingo

-app for dogs and their walkers.
+Dingo is a web application for dog owners and dog lovers.
+Owners can add their dogs and find walkers and schedule an appointment to have their dogs taken on a walk.
+Walkers can add their availability, allowing owners to schedule walks with them.
 Link to repo is [here](https://github.com/bc-mern-stack/dingo).
 App is [deployed here](https://dingo-dog-walker.herokuapp.com/)

 ![language badge](https://img.shields.io/github/languages/top/bc-mern-stack/dingo?style=for-the-badge)
 [![gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](https://gitmoji.dev)